// framework

 He is a member of the French Autorité de la statistique publique, senior adviser at Bankers without Boundaries, editorial board member at Terra Nova, and board member of The Bridge Tank.

-His forthcoming book, The Airport Bathroom Test, develops the Time × Trust × Cooperation framework as a diagnostic lens for why institutions, companies and societies fail — and what it takes to correct in time.
+His book, The Airport Bathroom Test: Why Strong Systems Break and What Builders Do Differently, develops the Time × Trust × Cooperation framework as a diagnostic lens for why institutions, companies and societies fail, and what it takes to correct in time.
+Available for Kindle pre-order; publication 8 September 2026.

 // Author's note